-Brain photobiomodulation (PBM) is the use of near-infrared (NIR) energy to improve cognitive functions and mental acuity.
-This bioenergetics process stimulates the photosensitive cytochrome c oxidase enzyme within mitochondria to produce more ATP (adenosine triphosphate).
-For example, this is similar to the conversion of nutrients from food into metabolic energy but with photons as the energy source.
-Additionally, photobiomodulation enhances nitric oxide synthesis, resulting in vasodilation and increased cerebral blood flow.
+Brain photobiomodulation or transcranial photobiomodulation (tPBM) is the process of using near-infrared (NIR) light to improve brain functions.
+For example, cognitive activity and mental acuity are some of the functions that can be improved.
+The tPBM is a bioenergetics process which affects cellular functions.
+Thus, it stimulates the photosensitive cytochrome c oxidase enzyme within mitochondria (the energy source of neurons and some other cells) to produce more ATP (adenosine triphosphate).
+ATP acts to store and transfer chemical energy inside cells.
+Hence, it converts NIR light energy into energy needed for cellular functions.
+For example, this is similar to the conversion of nutrients from food into metabolic energy, but with photons as the energy source.
+Additionally, photobiomodulation enhances nitric oxide synthesis, resulting in vasodilation (expansion of blood vessels) and increased cerebral blood flow (blood flow to the brain).

-The therapeutic effects of brain photobiomodulation therapy are enhanced oxygenation, brain energy metabolism, neuronal protection and neurogenesis.
-What’s great is, these benefits trigger an increase in mental acuity and brain health without negative side effects or use of artificial chemicals.
-If you’d like to learn more about the penetration of NIR light through the skull, this article covers that topic.
+The therapeutic effects of brain photobiomodulation therapy are enhanced oxygenation, brain energy metabolism, neuronal protection and neurogenesis(production of neurons).
+Most importantly, these factors can trigger an increase in mental acuity and improvement in brain functions.
+All these facts point to an affirmative answer to the the question of “can light therapy help the brain?”Above all, tPBM is completely non-invasive, has no significant side effects and dose not employ any artificial chemicals.
+Furthermore, the light does penetrate deep enough to reach the brain and numerous studies support this as a fact.
+If you’d like to learn more about the penetration of near infrared light through the skull, you can read this article.

 Figure 1.
 Mechanism of photobiomodulation therapy in mitochondria